Dzoiver/Star-Alliance/README.md

+# Star Alliance
-# Star Alliance.
-The game is in early development stage.
+The game currently is in early development stage.

 Defeat waves of enemies.
 More enemies with each wave.
 Collect bonuses and raise the score.